How it works

 A live map of every concept you’ve ever almost understood.

-Bayesian knowledge tracing maintains a posterior probability that you have mastered each of eight latent skills — updated after every response with prior, slip, and guess parameters fitted from cohort data.
-Below: the live state of one candidate at hour 12.
+Bayesian knowledge tracing maintains a posterior probability that you have mastered each of eight latent skills — updated after every response with prior, slip, and guess parameters.
+Below is an illustrative profile, showing the shape of the readout the model produces, not a real candidate.

 SKILLPΔ 24H